Getting Started

 When you want Excel to do some work for you, you open the Visual Basic Editor and you write the instructions using the VBA programming language.

-When the workbook is shared or sent to someone else, the VBA code will stay with it.
+When the workbook is shared or sent to someone else, the VBA code will stay with the workbook.

 To help you access the VBA Editor quickly you should have the Developer Tab displayed permanently in Excel.